vallururavi27/drfintrack/README.md

 - **Two-Factor Authentication**: Adds an additional layer of security
 - **Backup Codes**: Provides emergency access if a user loses their authenticator device
 - **Login History**: Tracks login attempts for security monitoring
-- **Row Level Security**: Ensures users can only access their own data
+- **Firestore Security Rules**: Ensures users can only access their own data

 ## Deployment